Kiwinov/ai-fraud-detection/README.md

 # Convolve: TensileTensors
-All data and code created for the Inter-IIT Convolve competition.
+All data and code created for the Inter-IIT Convolve competition by the team TensileTensors.

 ## About
 The objective of the hackathon was to identify anomalies (fraudsters) from a collection of transaction history data of different consumer bank customers.
 Each row corresponded to a bank account with columns describing the details regarding the account such as the list of all transactions, demography, etc.